mhaidarhanif/sleding/README.md

-# sleding
+# Sleding

-Interact with audience by QA, votes, polls, etc
+Social interaction to do QA, votes, polls, etc.